egXcoder/Study-Repository/oop/solid/readme.md

 # SOLID

 is a set of five design principles in object-oriented programming that help you write cleaner, more maintainable, and scalable code.

 S — Single Responsibility Principle (SRP)
 A class should have only one reason to change.
 Each class should focus on one job.
+Avoid God Objects

 O — Open/Closed Principle (OCP)
 Software entities should be open for extension but closed for modification.
-You should be able to add new behavior without changing tested code.
+You should be able to add new behavior without changing tested code. (stable and scalable)

 L — Liskov Substitution Principle (LSP)
 Subclasses should be substitutable for their base classes without breaking the program.
-If class B extends A, you should be able to use B wherever A is expected.
+If class B extends A, you should be able to use B wherever A is expected without program crash

 I — Interface Segregation Principle (ISP)